US approves first arms sale to Taiwan under Trump

 - The US says the sale does not indicate a change to the "one China" policy

+Speaking to reporters at an embassy reception in DC Thursday, Ambassador Cui Tiankai said recent US moves eroded the trust built when US President Donald Trump met Chinese President Xi Jinping in Florida in April.

+"All these actions -- sanctions against Chinese companies and especially arms sales to Taiwan -- will certainly undermine the mutual confidence between the two sides and runs counter to the spirit of the Mar-a-Lago summit," Cui said, Reuters reported.

-(CNN)In a move likely to irk China, the Trump Administration notified Congress Thursday that it intends to sell Taiwan a $1.4 billion arms package, the first such sale under President Donald Trump.
+On Thursday, the Trump administration notified Congress of its plans to go ahead with the controversial arms package, the first such sale under President Trump.

-The White House's National Security Council spokesman, Michael Anton, confirmed the administration's approval of the sale to CNN.
+State Department spokesperson Heather Nauert said the agreement included "seven proposed defense sales for Taiwan," adding that the deal was valued at "about $1.42 billion."

 A US official familiar with the deal told CNN that the package would include advanced missiles and torpedoes including the AGM-154 Joint Standoff Weapon and MK 48 6AT Heavy Weight Torpedoes.

-The deal will also include technical support for an early warning radar system.
+It will also include technical support for an early warning radar system.

-State Department spokesperson Heather Nauert confirmed the deal during a news conference Thursday, saying "the administration had formally notified Congress of seven proposed defense sales for Taiwan," adding that the deal was valued at "about $1.42 billion.

 The Republican chairman of the House Foreign Affairs Committee, Ed Royce, signaled strong support for the sale, calling it "long overdue" in a statement issued shortly after its announcement.